innoave/surrealdb-migrate/README.md

 ## `surrealdb-migrate`: the crate for Rust programs

-Add the dependency to your `Cargo.toml` file:
+Add the dependency to the `Cargo.toml` file of your project:

 ```toml
 [dependencies]